rebeccabernie/EmergingTechProject/README.md

 > Lecturer: Dr Ian McLoughlin
 > [Project Specification](https://emerging-technologies.github.io/problems/project.html)

-This project is a web application that will recognise digits in images uploaded (or drawn) by a user.
-The project uses [Flask](http://flask.pocoo.org/) and [TensorFlow](https://www.tensorflow.org/).
+Digit Recogniser is a web application that will recognise digits in images uploaded by a user.
+The project was developed in Python3, using [Flask](http://flask.pocoo.org/) and [TensorFlow](https://www.tensorflow.org/).
+The front-end was built using HTML, [Bootstrap](https://getbootstrap.com/) and [jQuery](http://jquery.com/).

+The MNIST database was used to train the neural network model.
+The database contains 70,000 handwritten digits, 60,000 or training and the remaining 10,000 for testing.
+This project was trained using 2,500 images from the training set.

 ### Project Outline
 1. Create a web application in Python to recognise digits in images.